hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 root.
 This is to avoid downloading large packages twice.

-NOTE: If you want the latest up to date version of the Linux kernel, Debian\'s kernel is sometimes outdated, even in the testing distro.
+NOTE: If you want the latest up to date version of the Linux kernel, Debian's kernel is sometimes outdated, even in the testing distro.
 You might consider using [this repository](https://jxself.org/linux-libre/) instead, which contains the most up to date versions of the Linux kernel.
-These kernels are also deblobbed, like Debian\'s kernels, so you can be sure that no binary blobs are present.
+These kernels are also deblobbed, like Debian's kernels, so you can be sure that no binary blobs are present.